Lifting statistical structures: Contrast functions

-where $\zb_j$ is the number of those $i_l$ which equal $j$.
-The converse is obvious. \end{proposition} \begin{proof} Indeed, it is well known (cf. also the proof of the next proposition) that if $F(p)=0$, then there exist functions $F_i$ such that $F(u)=F_i(u)\,u^i$.
+where $\zb_j$ is the number of those $i_l$ which equal $j$. \end{proposition} \begin{proof} Indeed, it is well known (cf. also the proof of the next proposition) that if $F(p)=0$, then there exist functions $F_i$ such that $F(u)=F_i(u)\,u^i$.
 We get (\ref{kjet}) by induction.
 The rest follows easily by differentiating (\ref{kjet1}).
+The converse is obvious.